lenesk/sokolova.dk/grammar-and-vocabulary-tips-for-describing-data-in-the-essay-at-Studieprøven.md

 Mind that the period indication/time phrase/the year cannot be standing at the beginning of the subordinate clause.
 A subordinate clause normally starts with conjunction followed by a subject, or directly with a subject, if there is no conjunction).

-Remember always to cite or mention the source of the data, e.g.,
+Remember always to cite or mention the source of the data, e.g.:

-> * ... undersøgelsen foretaget af analysebureauet Ipsos;*
+> * ... undersøgelsen foretaget af analysebureauet Ipsos; *
 > * ... artiklen publiceret i Politiken;*
 > * ... rapporten udgivet af Justitsministeriet.*

 Do not mix the name or title of the article or data material with the author or authority.

 ## How the data material may be graphically shown, and what word to choose?